jkunimune/Djastiz/README.md

 The first and most recognizably conjugative conjunctions are `ni` and `a`.
 When `ni` precedes a series of phrases separated by `a`, they combine said series into a single set representing all of the phrases combined.
 The input phrases are usually noun phrases, but practically anything can be fed in here so long as each phrase is of the same type.
 They translate very cleanly to "both" and "and" in English, respectively.
 That set can then have its meaning easily tweaked using qualifiers.
 For example, `dhe ni mus a thengga`.

-The other pair of conjunctions may be more difficult to understand for English speakers.
+The other pair of conjunctions may be more difficult to understand for English singers.
 This is the `yr` and `ssu` construction, which functions much like the quotation mark in English.
-Unlike the quotation mark, however, `yr`-`ssu` constructions must be spoken aloud.
+Unlike the quotation mark, however, `yr`-`ssu` constructions must be sung aloud.
 Any phrase in any language between the `yr` and the `ssu` should not be interpreted as actual Djastiz grammar, but rather as a sequence of letters or sounds.
 The entire phrase acts as a noun and references the phrase contained within.
 This is most commonly used for quoting dialogue and discussing language.
 To indicate that a single word inside a `yr`-`ssu` construct should be interpreted literally and not as part of the quote, precede it with the word `je`, for example, `dhi ij yr tshef je l u ssu u`.
 To describe the word or sound `je`, precede it with `je`.
 For example, `raun yr dhi ij yr tshef je je l u ssu u ssu u`.

 ### Gerunds